 Posted by nbsweb Last updated 29th October 2020 reading time

-This number may already seem considerable at first glance.
+This number may already seem very high at first glance.
 But by the time the poll was repeated in April, only one month later, that number had doubled to 62%.

-This rather surprising finding represented not only a seismic shift in practice, but in attitudes as well.
-Clearly many employees must have reckoned that a work-from-home job was preferable to no job at all, for starters.
+This rather surprising finding represented not only a big shift in practice, but in attitudes about work as well.
+Clearly, many employees must have reckoned that a work-from-home job was preferable to no job at all, for starters.

 Keeping In Good Communication With Each Other